Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Literature Review and Preliminaries

-Naive MIAs towards MU (namely \texttt{U-MIA}s) would therefore adopt the same setting as MIAs toward ML, in which the adversary trains a binary classifier with the posteriors of a subset of $D_u$ and a subset of $D_t$ \cite{Graves21Amnesiac,Kurmanji23SCRUB}.
-The \texttt{U-LiRA} attack proposed by Hayes et al. \cite{Hayes24Inexact} computes the likelihood ratio of a sample in the unlearned set.
-Other more sophisticated attacks, as discussed in Section \ref{sec:intro}, have demonstrated that the change in the models' confidence level on a sample between the original model and the unlearned model is a strong indicator of unlearning \cite{Chen21Jepardize,Gao22Deletion}.
-This can be approximated by the model's resilience to adversarial perturbation in a label-only access scenario \cite{Lu22Label}.
-In our paper, we focus on an a posteriori, label-only access scenario, a more realistic and stronger threat model (see Section \ref{ssec:threatmodel}).
-We include an overview of existing (and our proposed) MIAs toward MU in Table \ref{tab:attack-overview}:
+Naive MIAs towards MU (namely \texttt{U-MIA}s) would therefore adopt the same setting as MIAs toward ML, in which the adversary trains a binary classifier with the posteriors of a subset of $D_u$ and a subset of $D_t$ \cite{Graves2021Amnesiac,Kurmanji2023SCRUB}.
+Stronger attacks that adopt the likelihood attack paradigms, e.g., the \texttt{U-LiRA} attack proposed by Hayes et al. \cite{Hayes2024Inexact} computes the likelihood ratio of a sample in the unlearned set.
+Other, more sophisticated attacks, as discussed in Sec. \ref{sec:intro}, demonstrate that the change in the models' confidence level on a sample between the original model and the unlearned model is a strong indicator of unlearning \cite{Chen2021Jepardize,Gao2022Deletion}.
+Further, Lu et al. \cite{Lu2022Label} propose to use the difference of the original and unlearned models' resilience to adversarial perturbation in a label-only access scenario \cite{Lu2022Label}.
+In our paper, we focus on an a posteriori, label-only access scenario, a more realistic and stronger threat model (see Sec. \ref{ssec:threatmodel}).
+We include an overview of the threat model settings of existing (and our proposed) MIAs toward MU in Table \ref{tab:attack-overview}.